 Context: usage of UKWN versus ANYA in QTSO and MQSO not clear.

 If they are not announced, QTSO and MQSO should not be included.
-ANYA is to be used only if the other amount is unknown.
+ANYA is to be used only if the other amount is known.
 UKWN is to be used if a minimum/maximum has been announced but not known yet.

 There is already a usage rule on QTSO/MQSO in the UHB in seq.
 D of the MT564 as follows: